carnegie/SEM_public/README.md

 This repository contains branches corresponding to published works using the SEM model.
 It is designed to retain these branches for future documentation and reproducibility.

+Also see: https://github.com/Carnegie/MEM_public for the subsequent version of the model called MEM

 # Publication / Associated Branch

  * Ruggles et al., Opportunities for flexible electricity loads such as hydrogen production from curtailed generation, Advances in Applied Energy, 2021, https://doi.org/10.1016/j.adapen.2021.100051